PhotonicGluon/Excalibur/.github/DEVELOPMENT.md

 We use [nektos' `act`](https://github.com/nektar/act) to test GitHub Actions locally.

 > [!WARNING] First Time Setup
+>
 > For the first time running an `act` command, you'll need to edit the `.actrc` file, removing the `--action-offline-mode` flag.
+>
+> It is also recommended to pull the `catthehacker/ubuntu:full-latest` image before running `act` for the first time by running `docker pull catthehacker/ubuntu:full-latest`.

 > [!IMPORTANT]
 >